Battle of Yeonpyeong (1999): Main clash

 The battle began on the morning of 15 June.
 The North Koreans had twenty fishing boats south of the NLL, which were joined at 08:45 by four patrol boats.
 The patrol boats began attempting to "bump" South Korean fast boats.
 At 09:04 they were reinforced by three North Korean torpedo boats which joined in the "bumping offensive".
 The South Koreans again outmanoeuvred the North Koreans and began ramming them, hitting six North Korean vessels in the stern.

 The North Korean patrol boat PT-381 found itself being bumped by two South Korean fast craft simultaneously, one hitting it in the stern and the other in the side.
 At 09:28, the crew of PT-381 fired machine guns and 25 mm cannon at the two South Korean fast craft.
 The South Koreans retaliated with a 20 mm Gatling gun and 40 mm and 76 mm weapons.
 During the next fourteen minutes, the South Koreans fired a total of 4,584 rounds of ammunition before breaking off the engagement.

 The battle resulted in the sinking of at least one forty-ton North Korean torpedo boat, severe damage to a 420-ton patrol craft, crippling of two 215-ton patrol boats and slight damage to two seventy-ton patrol boats.
 Official South Korean estimates put the casualties at seventeen to thirty North Korean personnel killed, though unofficial estimates suggested that the figure could have been over 100.
 One South Korean patrol ship and four fast craft were damaged and nine sailors were slightly injured.

 Aftermath

 The North Koreans retreated to their side of the NLL by 11:00 and ceased crossing the line.
 Although military tensions on the Korean peninsula escalated for a while as a result of the battle, no further conflict resulted at that time.
-Despite the severe losses suffered by its navy, the North Korean government claimed victory; KCNA asserted that "more than ten enemy battleships were either burned or severely damaged and they had no alternative but to flee, taking many dead bodies and remnants with them."
+South Korea asserted severe losses were suffered by North Korean navy, meanwhile the North Korean government claimed victory; KCNA asserted that "more than ten enemy battleships were either burned or severely damaged and they had no alternative but to flee, taking many dead bodies and remnants with them."

 Minor incidents and incursions concerning fishing in the area have since continued, including another naval skirmish in 2002 known as the "Second Battle of Yeonpyeong" and another in 2009 known as the "Battle of Daecheong".
 In November 2010, North Korea attacked Yeonpyeong itself.